BBC Look East: History

 At the end of the 18:30 programme on 30 September 2021, Stewart White announced his retirement from the BBC after 37 years as a main presenter of Look East.

+The West edition was broadcast from Cambridge, originally at the existing Hills Road studios for BBC Radio Cambridgeshire near the city centre and railway station, then from 2009 at the new BBC Cambridgeshire building at Cambridge Business Park near Cambridge North railway station.

 On 26 May 2022 it was announced that following BBC cost-cutting measures the separate West edition of the programme would end, which it did in December 2022.
-The Cambridge studios has closed, with all broadcasts from that point returning to their pre-1997 region-wide format broadcast from the existing studios in Norwich.
+The Cambridge TV studio closed, with all broadcasts from that point returning to their pre-1997 region-wide format, broadcast from the existing studios in Norwich.
 The Oxford edition of South Today was also scrapped.

 Broadcast times

-On weekdays, BBC look East broadcasts six three-minute opt-outs during BBC Breakfast at 27 and 57 minutes past each hour.
+On weekdays, BBC Look East broadcasts six three-minute opt-outs during BBC Breakfast at 27 and 57 minutes past each hour.
 A fifteen-minute lunchtime programme follows at 13:30 before the main 27-minute edition at 18:30.
 A seven-minute late update is shown at 22:30, following the BBC News at Ten.

 BBC Look East also airs three bulletins during the weekend: two early evening bulletins on Saturday and Sunday and a late night bulletin on Sundays, following the BBC News at Ten.
 The times of these bulletins usually vary.

 Historical

 From 2008 until 2018, the BBC One 8pm News Summary was a bulletin derived from the BBC Three 60 Seconds format, delivered across all BBC regions including BBC Look East with a separate set of paired presenters.

-It was significant for younger audiences according to the BBC: "..For 1.7 million viewers the 8pm summary was the only BBC TV News they saw in that week with nearly 600,000 in the 16-34 year old bracket.."
+It was significant for younger audiences according to the BBC: "For 1.7 million viewers the 8pm summary was the only BBC TV News they saw in that week with nearly 600,000 in the 16-34 year old bracket."

-The regular 8pm Presenters included Janine Machin Claudia Liza-Armah, Waseem Mirza and Mike Cartwright, with the last 8pm broadcast from Cambridge and all BBC Regions on Wednesday 30 May 2018.
+The regular 8pm presenters included Janine Machin, Claudia Liza-Armah, and Mike Cartwright, with the last 8pm broadcast from Cambridge and all BBC regions on Wednesday 30 May 2018.